Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 NNAP uses the Neonatal Research Database, derived by the Neonatal Data Analysis Unit at Imperial College from the BadgerNet system which is used to record care of babies admitted to almost all neonatal units in the UK.
 From this, it establishes key measures of neonatal care in the UK.
 We are linking the NMPA dataset with the same neonatal dataset to find out more about what factors in pregnancy or during birth might cause babies to need neonatal care.

 MBRRACE uses a different methodology; instead of using routinely collected data, clinicians submit detailed information directly about cases meeting the MBRRACE eligibility criteria.
 For example, if a mother dies in the UK, the clinicians looking after her make a phone call to the MBRRACE team, and subsequently follow a case reporting process.
 This is an excellent way of looking at relatively rare events in detail.
-The NMPA looks instead at routinely collected data collected about every birth and is thus able to report on more common events, such as caesarean section or induction of labour, for which a case reporting process would be impractical.
+The NMPA looks instead at routinely collected data collected about every birth and is thus able to report on more common events, such as induction of labour, for which a case reporting process would be impractical.

 NMPA Methods